Quantum Mechanics in Terms of Realism

 The Heisenberg relations

 play a central role in the continuing discussions on the physical meaning of quantum theory.
-Many different interpretations have been advanced,$^{(24)}$ and it is not our intention to review them here.
-Rather, we shall pick out a few points that serve to clarify our interpretation.
+Many different interpretations have been advanced \cite{Jam74}, and it is not our intention to review them here.
+Rather, we shall pick out a few points that serve to clarify the present interpretation.

-In the realistic interpretation the ranges $\Delta x$ and $\Delta p_{x}$ are simply the extensions of the wave\- packet. $\Delta x$ is the extension (in $x$ direction) in ordin ary space, $\Delta x = \langle (x- \langle x\rangle )^{2}\rangle ^{1/2}$, for example, and $\Delta p_{x}$ is the extension in momentum space.
-A direct measurement of $\Delta x$ may be effected by measuring the scatter in the spatial distribution of the black spots induced by an ensemble of equal wavepackets on a screen, and $\Delta p_{x}$ is obtained in an analogous manner, as described in Sec.~2.2.
-Both $\Delta x$ and $\Delta p_{x}$ are simultaneously ascribed to a wavepacket.
-The Heisenberg relations (13) thus express a relation between these ranges.

-The derivations of the Heisenberg relations presented in most textbooks consider operators for position and momentum and their Hermiticity and non\-com\-mut\-a\-ti\-v\i\-ty, and the Schwarz inequality for the state vectors.
-This might suggest that the Heisenberg relations are basic structural features of the formalism of quantum mechanics.
+The derivations of the Heisenberg relations presented in most textbooks consider operators for position and momentum and their Hermiticity and noncommutativity, and the Schwarz inequality for the state vectors.
+This might suggest that the Heisenberg relations are basic structural features of the quantum mechanical formalism.
 We do not think so.
-The relations can also be derived by speaking only of wavepackets.$^{(94)}$ Remember the relation $\Delta x\Delta \nu \ge c/4\pi $ and its interpretation for a pulse of classical electromagnetic radiation, known long before the advent of Heisenberg's relation.
+The relation can also be derived by using only classical wavepackets, as is amply demonstrated by Rapp \cite{Rapp}.

+This equation as it stands is still a classical field equation \cite{Bog}.
+The appearance of the typical quantum constant $h$ in it only indicates the kind of fields to which the equation refers, namely to Schr\"odinger, de Broglie or matter fields whose characteristic wave quantities $\omega $ and $\lambda $ are related to the particle quantities $E$ and $p$ by the relations $E = \hbar \omega $ and $p = h/\lambda $.
+Even the special boundary conditions introduced in order to get ``quantized'' solutions, which can be distinguished from one another by parameters that take on discrete (eigen)values, are not enough to provide a genuine quantum character.
+The energy eigenvalues in the hydrogen atom, for example, follow from the normalizability postulate.
+Eigenvalues already appear in classical macro-physics, and it is significant that the title of Schr\"odinger's famous papers was ``Quantization as a problem of eigenvalues''.

+In 1928 Schr\"odinger said \cite{Schr28}: \begin{quote} One may believe either (1) that matter has {\emph{really}} a wave structure.
+Then the uncertainty principle is an immediate consequence.
+Or (2) one may think that the uncertainty principle is the more fundamental. \end{quote} Of course, ours is the first option.
+Moreover, Dirac in 1972 said \cite{Dirac72}: \begin{quote} So if one asks what is the main feature of quantum mechanics, I feel inclined now to say that it is not noncommutative algebra.
+It is the existence of probability amplitudes which underly all atomic processes. \end{quote}